yunwqh/gitskils/readme.txt

-create a new branch is so fast.
+create a new branch is so fast & quick.